 Both come in a variety of colours

-Each of these phones come in a different selection of hues.
-Here’s the rundown: The iPhone 12 Pro comes in blue (replacing the green from last year) gold, silver and graphite.
+Both lines are available in a selection of hues.
+The iPhone 12 Pro comes in blue (replacing the green from last year), gold, silver and graphite.
 These have a matte back and really quite shiny, highly polished sides.

-iPhone 12 will start at £699/$699 for the Mini and £799/$799 for the 6.1-inch version.
-You can pre-order the iPhone 12 now, with the Mini available to order from November.
+iPhone 12 prices start at £699/$699 for the Mini and £799/$799 for the 6.1-inch version.
+You can order the iPhone 12 now, with the iPhone Mini available to order from November.

-The iPhone 12 Pro starts at £999/$999 and again is open to pre-orders now, with the £1099/$1099 Pro Max coming in November.
+Prices of the iPhone 12 Pro start at £999/$999 and, again, can be ordered now, with the £1099/$1099 Pro Max coming in November.